BHP says focus now is on cost cutting as markets slide

 BHP is tipped to report on August 22 about a 22 percent decline in underlying earnings for fiscal 2012 to $16.990 billion, based on analysts' estimates.

-Benchmark international iron ore prices .IO62-CNI=SI hit their lowest level in more than 2-1/2 years on Friday as the slowing Chinese economy cut global demand growth.
+Benchmark international iron ore prices .IO62-CNI=SI hit their lowest level in more than 2-1/2 years on Friday as China's slowing economy cut global demand growth.

 RIO TINTO